 The sanctuary itself is within the enormous cattle kraal of the nation at Ludsidzini.
 The Incwala is the most sacred annual event and spectators are permitted, but not encouraged.
 The climax of the Incwala is the fourth day, during which the King ceremoniously eats the first of the new harvest.
 The Umhlanga Reed Dance is an occasion where all the unmarried maidens (tingabisa) of the country gather together to collect reeds (Umhlanga).
 The girls, in their teens and early twenties, wearing the colourful traditional costume of the unmarried maidens, walk long distances to collect reeds and bring them back to the residence of the Queen Mother who is known as the Indlovukazi, the ‘She Elephant’.

 The final days are the most spectacular when thousands of girls return to the kraal.
 Refreshed after a night’s sleep, they arrive in the Royal enclosure the following morning, dancing, singing and ululating, to deliver their bundle of reeds.
 The reeds are used to rebuild the windbreaks of the Queen Mother’s residence, and symbolise the loyalty of the maidens.
-Photography is usually permitted but it is essential to obtain a permit from the Ministry of Information during your Swaziland tour.
+Photography is usually permitted but it is essential to obtain a permit from the Ministry of Information during your Eswatini tour.

-Take home some memories of your Swaziland holiday, and support the locals while you’re at it.
+Take home some memories of your Eswatini holiday, and support the locals while you’re at it.
 Dolls, kaftans and skirts, baskets, mats, soapstone carvings, tapestries, decorative glassware and even solitaire boards are among the products of Swazi craftsmen and women, whose work retains a skill now rare in more commercialised African countries.
-Among quite a number of craft centres (a few off the beaten track) are Tisheshwe Cottage Crafts in the Malkerns valley, Swaziland Tapestries at Phumalanga and Ngwenya Glass.
+Among quite a number of craft centres (a few off the beaten track) are Tisheshwe Cottage Crafts in the Malkerns valley, Eswatini Tapestries at Phumalanga and Ngwenya Glass.